 Check your reference carefully to see how the light hits the bricks as they turn a corner or slant, as in this example archway.

-Once you are sure that the lines of bricks drawn correctly on your paper, you can build up the colour - as in the next image (above).
+Once you are sure that the lines of bricks are drawn correctly on your paper, you can build up the colour - as in the next image (above).

-If you are drawing buildings that have walls straight in front of the viewer, you can ignore the perspective, as the lines of mortar will be exactly horizontal and usually evenly spaced.
+If you are drawing buildings that have walls straight in front of the viewer, you can ignore the perspective, as the lines of mortar will be horizontal and usually evenly spaced.

 In most cases, however, the view will involve a building or wall at an angle to the viewer and life gets a little more complicated when perspective comes into play.
-You DO need to have a basic understanding of how lines converge as they recede and how the angles work.
-There is a section on Perspective on the site.
+You need to have a basic understanding of how lines converge as they recede and how the angles work.
+There is a section on perspective on the site.
 If you are not totally clear about vanishing points and perspective, then please read through that section - it should help a great deal with you getting convincing brickwork.

 The image below gives a simplified view of a line of bricks.
 First, note that the ‘horizontal’ mortar lines are not horizontal.
 I show them at different angles, converging on a point to the left (about 18 inches away on my original).